First Time Visitor

 Taxis are also on hand outside the Interchange tram/Bus Station.

 To walk to Gigg Lane from Metrolink.
 Come out of the tram exit, up the stairs and turn right.
 Cross the dual carriageway (Angouleme Way) and head down Market Street (Bury College is on both sides of the road).
-At the bottom of the road, continue over the mini roundabout and continue down Market Street until you come to Bury Cemetery Gates – this is Gigg Lane, the Stadium can be found by turning right and walking for approx. 500 yards
+At the bottom of the road, continue over the mini roundabout and continue down Market Street until you come to Bury Cemetery Gates – this is Gigg Lane, the the Energy Check Stadium at Gigg Lane can be found by turning right and walking for approx. 500 yards

-Tickets can be bought online by visiting the following our online club shop website – please note, there is no facility to print your ticket.
+Tickets can be bought online by visiting the following our online ticket service here – please note, there is no facility to print your ticket.
 Your ticket can be posted to you or left for collection on the day of the game.

-Tickets are available from the ticket office Monday to Friday by visiting our club shop on Gigg Lane.
-Please use the window within the Club Shop.
+Tickets are available from the Ticket Office Monday to Friday by visiting our Ticket Office, which is located at the back of the Club Shop on Gigg Lane.

 Mon to Fri: 9am to 5pm

 Tickets left for collection can be collected in the ticket office window on Gigg Lane, immediately to the right of the Club Shop.

 Matchday Ticket Prices: Ticket prices for the 2017/18 season can be found here